HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/external_db_database_transfer.md

 | oracle.JdbcProviderName | Name of the JDBC provider for ORACLE DB. |

 !!!
 Limitation
-    Currently, simultaneous execution of WebEngine pod scaling and external database transfer may lead to unexpected behavior, as this combination is not yet fully supported.
+    Simultaneous execution of WebEngine pod scaling and external database transfer is not supported.
+To avoid unexpected behavior, please complete the database transfer before scaling the environment.